-Find the comforts of home in one of our Garrison, North Dakota, assisted living apartments, and receive tailored support courtesy of a professional staff of nurses and other qualified caregivers.
+Find the comforts of home in a spacious one- or two-bedroom apartment at Benedictine The Meadows, and receive tailored support courtesy of a professional staff of nurses and other qualified caregivers.

-For each resident of our North Dakota community, we personalized services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
+For each neighbor of our Garrison community, we personalize services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
 Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.

 In keeping with the ideals of our Benedictine family, we aim to provide assisted living that helps you continue to enjoy a sense of independence, while also giving yourself and your family the priceless gift of peace of mind.